-Julia Stone announces new single 'We All Have' featuring The National's Matt Berninger | NME
+Julia Stone shares new single 'We All Have' featuring The National's Matt Berninger | NME

 — Julia Stone (@JuliaStoneMusic) January 25, 2021

-‘We All Have’ will mark the fourth single Stone has released thus far from her forthcoming album ‘Sixty Summers’, following up ‘Break’, ‘Unreal’ and, most recently, ‘Dance’.
+‘We All Have’ marks the fourth single Stone has released thus far from her forthcoming album ‘Sixty Summers’, following up ‘Break’, ‘Unreal’ and, most recently, ‘Dance’.

 Stone announced the album back in October with a music video for ‘Dance’ featuring Danny Glover and Susan Sarandon.